 The Russian diplomatic service maintains point-to-point HF radio links with dozens of diplomatic missions throughout Europe, Africa, and Asia.
-Although those links no longer carry messages from Moscow, the missions still send upstream traffic over them.
+MFA Moscow no longer sends routine traffic over HF, but the diplomatic missions continue to do so.

 This information is applicable to all links, regardless of the mode.

 - Message Format: Description of the header format used on the Russian diplomatic links.

 - Link IDs: Numeric IDs for the Russian diplomatic missions, used in place of geographic names.